 Explanation of term

 The term “biodiversity” refers to a state in which various living organisms live while affecting each other in various ways.
 Although biodiversity serves as the basis of existence of human beings, it is now in a critical situation as the ecological systems have collapsed from the activities of human beings.
 The Convention on Biological Diversity established for the whole world to tackle this issue classifies biodiversity into three levels: diversity of ecological systems, diversity of species, and diversity of genes.

-RSPO (Roundtable on Sustainable Palm Oil)
+RSPO (the Round-table Conference on Sustainable Palm Oil)

 Palm oil is obtained from the flesh of Elaeis guineensis and is a vegetable oil produced in the greatest amount in the world.
 Elaeis guineensis originated in Africa, and the regions where it can be cultivated are limited to regions near the equator, including Southeast Asia, Africa, and South America.
 In such countries as Malaysia and Indonesia where large-scale Elaeis guineensis farms had been developed, serious problems, including environmental collapse due to logging of tropical forests in large area and human rights abuses due to difficult working conditions, have arisen, endangering sustainability.
 In 2004, the nonprofit organization RSPO was established mainly by the WWF (World Wide Fund for Nature) and other organizations.
 It aims at promoting the switch to certified palm oil and converting the palm oil industry into a sustainable industry with little environmental load.